gavinelliott/blog/src/site/posts/managers-and-leaders.md

 ### Closing comment

-In some large organisations, everyone is expected to be a manager regardless of their experience.
+In some large organisations, everyone who attains a certain rank or grade is expected to be a manager or leader regardless of their experience.

-Their 'grade' says so.
+The organisation's grade structure says so.

-The grade doesn't make the person a manager.
-Experience does.
+The grade doesn't make the person a manager or leader.

+Training, experience and skills does.